olenive/jsub/integration_tests/basic/README.txt

-A very basic example involving a single protocol file (without a vars or fvars file) containing a call to the trivial.sh bash script.
+To run this integration test:

-The expected job output is a file containing the line:
+bash it_basic.sh <path to a text file containing header>
-"One line of text produced by trivial.sh"

-integration_test_basic.sh
+The argument to the script is optional but may be required by your queuing system.
+It consists of a path to a file containing text that will be included in every job file via jsub's --common-header (-c) option.